willchui/my-bootstrap-table/README.md

 ## MyBootstrapTable Demo

-Quick Demo in <a href="https://stackblitz.com/edit/react-mybootstrap-table-demo?file=src%2FApp.js">Stackblitz</a>. version 1.1.0 - An example of delete row.
+Quick Demo in <a href="https://stackblitz.com/edit/react-mybootstrap-table-demo?file=src%2FApp.js">Stackblitz</a>.
+- version 1.1.0 - An example of delete row.
+- version 1.1.1 - Implement a select all checkbox.

 ## License